Brewed 4 Feb 2019 | Bottled 16 Feb 2019 | Yield 19.5L / 4.8% (11.3°P → 2.2°P)

 - 50g Acid malt (5 EBC)

-The mash program came from splitting the difference between a step infusion mash in the SiOS Braufibel and the second edition of Parpazian’s second book, with the amylase rest lengthened out to help convert the rice.
+The mash program came from splitting the difference between a step infusion mash for a Swiss lager in the SiOS Braufibel and a recipe for American lager in the second edition of Papazian’s second book, with the amylase rest lengthened out to help convert the rice.